AcenoTecnologia/tuxniffer/README.md

 <!-- TOC --><a name="known-issues"></a>
 ## Known Issues

-- Currently, when a pipe connection is closed, all pipes stop and need to be reconnected.
-The workaround is to open again all pipes.
-When a pipe is closed it stops writing to it and stores new packets in the queue, so no data is lost.
 - Pipes cannot be interrupted and reconnected on Windows.
 Currently there is not workaround this issue.
 If a pipe disconnects on Windows it is necessary to start the program over.

 <!-- TOC --><a name="dependencies"></a>